Pedro-Forte/crawler_sample/README.md

 # About

-* Develop usin Pycharm IDE
+* Develop using Pycharm IDE